henvic/henvic.github.io/content/posts/cs-security.md

 <div id="amzn-assoc-ad-6763ebda-8a65-4dde-84c8-de9b85de01d7"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=6763ebda-8a65-4dde-84c8-de9b85de01d7"></script>

 ## Summary
 If you are a Valve consumer, I'd say you can trust their words and expect nothing bad is going to happen.
-While many people resort to obfuscation when working on closed-source software, I'd say Valve probably doesn't or they would be screwed.
+While many people resort to obfuscation when working on closed-source software, I'd say Valve probably doesn't or they would already be screwed.
 In theory, issues might exist and get discovered by bad actors easier but I wouldn't worry about it either.

 If you're worried about this, you might consider to buy a dedicated gaming machine to mitigate the risks, and this is a good measure if you can afford.